hzget/hzget.github.io/ml_tech/ml_tech.md

 * data (the examples)
 * algorithms (how to learn rules)

 There're challenges to handle data and algorithms.
-Most of the work of ML project development is to resolve these challenges.
+Most work of ML project development is to resolve these challenges.

 * bad data